-- Mary's Story (presentation see separate script and slides): This cartoon challenges punishment and is an example of the use of conferencing with young children.
-It also demonstrates the innate restorative nature of children. - From Hostility to Harmony (video): A group of teenage girls in Albany, New York, had recently fought each other in a violent brawl.
+- 1. Participants will identify how conferences can be used in a particular setting. - From Hostility to Harmony (video): A group of teenage girls in Albany, New York, had recently fought each other.
 The IIRP videotaped a facilitated restorative circle involving the girls (friends since childhood), their family members, and supporters.
-This short film telescopes the remarkable transformation that takes place as all individuals in the circle are given a chance to freely express their feelings about what happened between them.
-Before the circle process begins, the room is heavy with belligerence and anger.
-By the time the circle ends, the mood has changed to hopefulness and affection, and the participants have moved from hostility to harmony. - After viewing Hostility to Harmony, allow groups to reflect in pairs or small groups, discussing their observations, thoughts, and questions.
+This short video telescopes the remarkable transformation that takes place as all individuals in the circle are given a chance to freely express their feelings about what happened between them.
+Before the circle process begins, the room is heavy with tension and anger.
+By the time the circle ends, the mood has changed to hopefulness and the participants have moved from hostility to harmony. - After viewing Hostility to Harmony, allow groups to reflect in pairs or small groups, discussing their observations, thoughts, and questions.

-Mary's Story presentation OR From Hostility to Harmony video
+From Hostility to Harmony video (optional)